Credible takeaways

 What is a 7/1 ARM loan?

-For example, if you had a 7/1 ARM with a 30-year term, you’d have a fixed mortgage interest rate for the first seven years.
-After that, you’ll see your rate and payment change once a year for the remaining 23 years.
+If you had a 7/1 ARM with a 30-year term, you’d have a fixed mortgage interest rate for the first seven years.
+After that, your interest rate and payment adjust once a year for the remaining 23 years.

 Learn More: What Is a Mortgage Rate and How Do They Work?